Get 80% off your plan for your first 3 months*

 Employer contributions are amounts you pay on top of employee wages.
 These don't come from the employee's paycheck.
 They include:

-- Federal unemployment tax (FUTA): The tax is 6% on the first $7,000 of wages per employee.
-However, the IRS states that employers can receive a credit of up to 5.4% for paying state unemployment taxes, which can lower the effective FUTA rate to 0.6%.
+• Federal Unemployment Tax Act (FUTA): 6% on the first $7,000 of wages per employee; however, employers can receive a credit of up to 5.4% for paying state unemployment taxes, lowering the effective rate to 0.6%.
+Employers in credit reduction states (California and the U.S. Virgin Islands for 2026) may pay a higher effective rate.

 Payroll taxes

 Payroll taxes include both the amounts you withhold from employees and the taxes you owe as an employer.
-Learn more in our guide on payroll taxes.
+Together, these fund Social Security, Medicare, and unemployment insurance programs.
+Learn more in the guide on payroll taxes.

 Net pay

 Net pay is the amount employees actually receive after all deductions.
-This is the "take-home pay" that appears on their paycheck or direct deposit.
+This is the "take-home pay" that appears on their paycheck or direct deposit statement.

 Five employer payroll responsibilities